Eastern Michigan University

-There is no such thing as "crazy," and you don’t have to be severely disturbed to speak with a counselor.
+There is no such thing as "crazy," and you don’t have to be severely mentally ill to speak with a counselor.
 On the contrary, it’s a sign of health to recognize when you have a problem and to seek help for it.

 Who will I see if I come to Counseling and Psychological Services?

 Professional staff are licensed psychologists, social workers, and counselors.
 Graduate student counselors from the Departments of Psychology, Social Work, and Leadership and Counseling also provide services under the supervision of professional staff.